xapi-project/xs-pull-request-build-scripts/README.md

 Scripts used by the Jenkins Github Pull Request Builder jobs

 ## Installation
-It's importatnt that these scripts are installed in Jenkins' home directory.
+It's important that these scripts are installed in Jenkins' home directory.
 This is usually `/var/lib/jenkins/` but it may have been configured differently at Jenkins installation.
 SSH into your Jenkins CI server and execute the
 following: